What is Menopause?

 Chinese Herbal Medicine

 We may even suggest some Chinese herbal formulas that aid in menopausal symptom relief depending on your health needs.
-Massage can help women find relaxation again by reducing stress, which is often a trigger for many menopausal symptoms.
+Massage can help you find relaxation again by reducing stress, which is often a trigger for many menopausal symptoms.
 This is because the adrenal glands which help us deal with stress are already under stress trying to adjust to take over for the ovaries.
 Finding time for relaxation will give yourself the ability to cope with these new changes more efficiently.

 Nutrition and Diet

 It has been said before that a well-balanced diet consisting of a variety of foods is important to the integrity of our health.
-This is especially true for those women going through menopause with the exception of increasing a few specific nutrients.
+This is especially true for those going through menopause with the exception of increasing a few specific nutrients.
 Since the ovaries are no longer producing as much estrogen and increasing foods that do contain plant estrogens could ease some of the symptoms that come along with menopause.